 - Unstructured data: Unstructured data, on the other hand, has no predefined data model and does not conform to a rigid structure.
 Examples include emails, PDF documents, and multimedia content.

-- Physical sources: They encompass various types of physical documents such as paper documents, printed reports, invoices, receipts, and other manually created sources.
+- Physical sources: They encompass various types of physical documents such as paper documents, printed reports, invoices, receipts, purchase orders, and other manually created sources.

 - Digital sources: Digital sources refer to data generated or stored in digital formats.
 Digital sources can include databases, digital documents, multimedia files, and any data that is electronically generated, processed, and stored.